MasterAI-Inc/libauto/README.md

 print(my_capabilities)
 ```

 **Note:** In the program above we also imported `acquire` and `release` (although we didn't use them).
-Those two functions will be used in many of the examples that follow to actually _use_ the capabilites that we listed above.
+Those two functions will be used in many of the examples that follow to actually _use_ the capabilities that we listed above.

 ### Gyroscope

-You can get _instantanious_ measurements from the gyroscope like this:
+You can get _instantaneous_ measurements from the gyroscope like this:

 ```python
 from auto.capabilities import list_caps, acquire, release